6 essential change management tools for 2022

 • Your most popular workflows

 You can also track user progress to see how your employees are doing.
-That will enable you to discover who’s struggling with the changes the most so you can provide them with assistance.
+This will help you identify who’s struggling with the changes the most and assist them.

 The walkthroughs you create with WhatFix can appear in several different formats, including: